 The Surjeet Singh killing (2014): Conspiracy to commit grievous bodily harm with intent – violent disorder – stabbing – press reports here

-R v Garratty & Others (2013): Armed robbery – Flying Squad prosecution – conspiracy to rob to multiple small businesses with live firearms – press reports here
+R v Garratty & Others (2013): Armed robbery – Flying Squad – conspiracy to rob to multiple small businesses with live firearms – press reports here

 R v Bethel & Others (2013): Armed robbery – orchestrated raid of a high value goods storage facility – use of cable ties, CS gas and multiple getaway vehicles